TUM.ai Neurogenesis Toolkit

 - Click "Segment + Classify"

-- Feature extraction: Uses a Variational Autoencoder (VAE) to extract features
+- Feature extraction: Variational Autoencoder (VAE) extracts features from 4-channel patches around each nucleus

 Output

-Creates colored bounding box layers for each detected cell type:
+Creates colored polygon overlays for each detected cell:

 Supported Image Formats